metadatacenter/spreadsheet-validator-docs/cedar-manual/publish-web-form.md

 ## Related Topics

-- Review the guide to create a [common field library](create-field-library.md).
+- Review the guide on [creating reusable fields](create-reusable-fields.md).
 - Learn about the [naming conventions](best-practices.md).
-- Learn about [creating a custom value set](create-custom-value-set.md) for permissible values.